esteinig/sketchy/README.md

 However:

 * clade-specific genotype resolution is not as good as when using phylogenetic guide trees (e.g. with `RASE`) - for sublineage genotyping i.e. when the number of genomes in the reference sketch is smaller, sketch size (`s`) can be increased to compensate for some of the approximate matching (~ 10k - 100k)

+> ⚠️ this may be resolved with k-mer size optimisation, stay tuned

 * `Sketchy` genotype inference may be difficult for species with high rates of homologous recombination - it is advised to run simulations and validations for species we have not provided reference sketches for

 ## Release v0.6.0